 - Use a dedicated phone number for each campaign.
 Freephone numbers can increase call volumes.

-- Measure the number of enquiries resulting from the ad - giving the cost per enquiry.
+- Track the number of enquiries resulting from the ad - giving the cost per enquiry.

-- Measure the number of sales resulting from the ad - giving the cost per sale.
+- Track the number of sales resulting from the ad - giving the cost per sale.

 - Consider what kind of sales are produced.
 Are they large repeat sales with good margins, or small one-off sales that generate little profit?